The History Of The Pisco Sour.

-There is a debate whether the Pisco Sour was invented in Peru or Chile and it has merit.
-Both Peru and Chile argue who invented Pisco in the first place and while similar drinks may have been made around the same time in both places, the recipe that is considered canon was invented in Lima, Peru in the 1920s by Victor Morris.
+There is a debate whether the Pisco Sour was invented in Peru or Chile, and it has merit.
+Both Peru and Chile argue who created Pisco in the first place, and while similar drinks may have been made around the same time in both areas, the recipe that is considered canon was invented in Lima, Peru, in the 1920s by Victor Morris.
 Victor Morris was most likely making a sour with egg whites and using the local spirit pisco as the base, an American immigrant living in Peru.
 He also is most likely the actual inventor of this cocktail.
 Mixing drinks in this style was an American and British way of making drinks.
 The local Peruvians or Chileans were most likely drinking their pisco straight.

-Many American’s have not heard of the Pisco Sour or even know what Pisco is for that matter.
-Pisco is typically a non oaked brandy from Peru and Chili.
-Both Countries lay claim to having invented it but no one knows for sure who made it first.
-Most likely both counties distilled wine and made Pisco around the same time.
-Pisco is a wonderful spirit that taste like a cross between brandy and vodka.
-Pisco has the normal brandy notes of grape and earthy red wine flavors but lacks the vanilla oak flavors of a French or American brandy.
-Since it is not aged it has a much drier taste too, similar to a vodka.
+Many Americans have not heard of the Pisco Sour or even know what Pisco is, for that matter.
+Pisco is typically an unoaked brandy from Peru and Chili.
+Both countries claim to have invented it, but no one knows who made it first.
+Most likely, both counties distilled wine and made Pisco around the same time.
+Pisco is a beautiful spirit that tastes like a cross between brandy and vodka.
+Pisco has the standard brandy notes of grape and earthy red wine flavors but lacks the vanilla oak flavors of French or American brandy.
+Since it is not aged, it has a much drier taste, too, similar to vodka.
 Traditionally it is sipped neat so the subtle flavors can be savored.

-The Pisco Sour taste kinda like a drier whiskey sour with egg whites.
-In fact, I prefer it over a whiskey sour with egg whites.
-The part that is concerning for most people before trying a Pisco Sour is the knowing it has egg whites in it.
-When people hear eggs they think scrambled eggs but they actually should be comparing it to a meringue.
-When shaken vigorously the egg whites foam into a sweet cocktail infused meringue that is absolutely divine.
-Not only is this a good tasting cocktail, it’s amazing.
+The Pisco Sour tastes like a drier whiskey sour with egg whites.
+(I prefer to call a whiskey sour with egg whites a Boston Sour).
+The part that is concerning for most people before trying a Pisco Sour is its knowledge of egg whites.
+When people hear eggs, they think of scrambled eggs but should be comparing them to a meringue; when shaken vigorously, the egg whites foam into a sweet cocktail infused with divine meringue.
+Not only is this a good-tasting cocktail, but it’s also amazing.

 This isn’t really a cocktail you can just order anywhere.
 This maybe one you end up making at home more often than not.
 Most normal bars won’t make this for you or they won’t even have Pisco stocked.
 The Pisco Sour can be ordered at either: 1) A high end craft cocktail bar.
 2) Bars that make other cocktails with egg whites.
 3) A bar with the Pisco sour on the menu obviously.
 4) A Peruvian or Chilean restaurant.
 And again there is no harm in politely asking if the bartender can make one.